Tag Archive for: DUMG

 Dr. Alain Makinson, Infectious and Tropical Diseases, Montpellier University Hospital (20 minutes)

-COVID Response System, City Hospital: The Role of Emergency Medical Services and Emergency Departments
+COVID Response System, City as a Hospital: The Role of SAMU and Emergency Services

 Prof. Mustapha SEBBANE, Department of Emergency Medicine (10 minutes)